-As at December 31, 2021, the Manila Branch has no pending tax cases nor tax assessment with the ${\sf BIR}.$
+As at December 31, 2022, the FCDU of the Manila Branch has no pending tax cases but there is an ongoing tax assessment with the BIR.
+The FCDU of the Manila Branch received a Notice of Discrepancy from the BIR last February 22, 2023.